LateNightAFA/fashandfriends/README.md

 Lists were pulled using tools from [TweetBeaver](https://tweetbeaver.com) and all data was publicly available on user profiles as of February 2023.

-Note: TweetBeaver's friend and follower lists tools had a limit of about 10k friends or followers, and due to this and other API limitations data may be incomplete.
+Note: TweetBeaver's friend and follower lists tools had a limit of about 10k friends or followers, and due to this and other API limitations the data may be incomplete.

 ##
 ## ⬇️ [Download all](https://github.com/LateNightAFA/fashandfriends/archive/refs/heads/main.zip)